flyteorg/flytesnacks/examples/extending/README.md

 * As Flytepropellor extensions
 * Using the Flyte agent service

+If you create a new type of task, you can either run the task in the pod, or you can create a new Flyte Agent to run it.
+You can determine how the task will be executed in the FlytePropeller configMap.

 #### Flytepropellor Extensions

 {ref}`Writing a Backend plugin <extend-plugin-flyte-backend>` makes it possible for users to write extensions for FlytePropeller - Flyte's scheduling engine.
 This enables complete control of the visualization and availability